Bachelorette Parties: F*cking Awesome, But Expensive. Let’s Talk About It.

 When should we be saying “no”?

-Well, if you can’t afford to go without putting the trip on a credit card (that you won’t pay off within the month), you really need to reconsider.
+Be careful if you can’t afford to go without putting the trip on a credit card (that you won’t pay off within the month).
 If you feel burdened with existing debt or have no savings to speak of, you must also reconsider.
 There is nothing that hurts my soul more than telling people to miss out on fun, but you must always keep in the back of your mind this one question: What happens if I get laid off?
 What kind of hardship would I face with no job, with a big monthly credit card bill, and no savings to speak of?

-And fuuuucck me with a hot curling iron, you don’t wanna be paying interest on bachelorette parties years after you attended them—potentially when you’re raising kids or trying to buy a house!
+And you don’t wanna be paying interest on bachelorette parties years after you attended them—potentially when you’re raising kids or trying to buy a house!

 Also, please know that you don’t have to be experiencing financial hardship to not want to spend thousands on a party.
-Maybe you are saving for a down payment, to quit your job, for kiddos or grad school, or perhaps you are finally heeding the standard personal finance advice of saving 15% of salary for retirement.
-Lots of people can do all of these things!
-Lots of people can’t.
+Maybe you are saving for a down payment, to quit your job, for kiddos or grad school, or perhaps you are finally heeding the standard personal finance advice of saving 15%-20% of salary for retirement.
+Some people can do all of these things!
+But lots of people can’t.
 Do what’s best for you.

 How do I say “no”?